ava-labs/avalanche-docs/docs/quickstart/transfer-avax-between-chains.md

 ### Step 4 - Done!

-A cross-chain transfer is a two step process: first a transaction to export the funds from the X-Chain, and another to import it to the C-Chain.
-AvalancheJS will do both and show its the progress while doing so.
+A cross-chain transfer is a two-step process: first a transaction to export the funds from the X-Chain, and another to import them to the C-Chain.
+AvalancheJS will do both and show its progress while doing so.

 ![Image for post](/img/ajs-getTx.png)